elliseputnam/project-2-starter/README.rst

 They are included in this template repository and can be run with ``./shell_d1`` or ``./shell_d2``.
 Things to keep in mind about the reference executables:

-* They were developed on isengard and are only guaranteed to work on isengard.
-See the video on Ed for information about setting up isengard with vscode.
+* They were developed on Docker image and are only guaranteed to work there.
 * They are instructor versions and you may not execute them from within your own code.
 The autograder checks for this and you will get a zero.

 6) Grading